bweatherson/kahis/00-Prologue.md

 # Prologue {#prologue}

+## Sensitivity {#prologue-sensitive}

 What we know is sensitive to ever so many factors.
 The thesis of this book is that one of those factors is which questions we are interested in.

 To know something in the context of answering a question requires, among other things, that we can treat the thing known as a fixed starting point for that inquiry.
 But there is practically nothing that we can treat as a fixed point in any inquiry whatsoever.
 If the stakes are high enough, or cost of questioning low enough, it can be appropriate to question almost anything at all.
+For almost anything we know, the question "How do you know that?
+Are your sources good enough?" can be a legitimate inquiry, and the piece of knowledge in question isn't a legitimate thing to use in that very inquiry.
 If what we know is what can be treated as a fixed starting point in any inquiry whatsoever, then we know almost nothing.
 Since we do know a lot, this can't be right.

 The solution is to say that what we know varies depending on what questions we are interested in, and so on what inquiries we are engaged in.
 If a proposition can't be treated as a fixed point for a particular inquiry, then it can't be known so long as we are engaged in that inquiry.
 But it can, at least possibly, be known at other times.